-‘Ganatantro Mukti Dibas’ (Free Democracy Day) will be observed all over the country today marking the fall of the then autocratic ruler in 1990, reports BSS.
+'Ganatantro Mukti Dibash (Free Democracy Day)' is being observed in the country today marking the fall of the then autocratic ruler in 1990.

 A reign of terror was established after distorting the glorious history of the Liberation War," Sheikh Hasina said.

-Anti-democratic forces are still hatching conspiracy to destroy democracy, she said and urged all to work together to thwart conspiracies to strengthen the foundation of democracy and take the country’s development ahead for building hunger-poverty free ‘Sonar Bangla’.
+Anti-democratic forces are still hatching conspiracy to destroy democracy, she said and urged all to work together to thwart conspiracies to strengthen the foundation of democracy and take the country's development ahead for building a hunger-and poverty-free 'Sonar Bangla'.